OCA/maintainer-tools/README.md

     $ oca-copy-maintainers

-The first time it runs, it will ask you for your odoo's username and password.
-You may store them using the `--store` option, but be warned that the password is stored in clear text.
+The first time it runs, it will ask your odoo's username and password.
+You may store them using the `--store` option, but watch out: the password is stored in clear text.

-**Set labels on OCA repository on GitHub**
+### Set labels on OCA repository on GitHub

-Set standardized labels to ease the issue workflow on all repositories with same colors This tools will also warn you what are the specific labels on some repository
+Set standardized labels to ease the issue workflow on all repositories with same colors.
+This tools will also warn you what are the specific labels on some repository

     $ oca-set-repo-labels

-**Auto fix pep8 guidelines**

-To auto fix pep8 guidelines of your code you can run:

-    $ oca-autopep8 -ri PATH

-This script overwrite with monkey patch the original script of [autopep8](https://github.com/hhatto/autopep8) to support custom code refactoring.

-* List of errors added:

-    - `CW0001` Class name with snake_case style found, should use CamelCase.
-    - `CW0002` Delete vim comment.

-More info of original autopep8 [here](https://pypi.python.org/pypi/autopep8/)

-You can rename snake_case to CamelCase with next command:
-    $ oca-autopep8 -ri --select=CW0001 PATH

-You can delete vim comment
-    $ oca-autopep8 -ri --select=CW0002,W391 PATH

-**Clone all OCA repositories**
+### Clone all OCA repositories

 The script `oca-clone-everything` can be used to clone all the OCA projects: create a fresh directory, use oca-github-login (or copy oca.cfg from a place